Hispanics and Latinos make up nearly one-fifth of the U.S. population. Half of the nation’s growth from 2008 to 2018 was tied to Latinos.

 Mexican Americans’ and Puerto Ricans’ higher alcohol abuse may stem from several factors.

 Poverty is a huge component.
-It affects nearly 20% of the Latino community and Hispanics and Latino workers earn 76.9% of what other workers are paid.
+It affects about 19% of the Latino and Hispanic community and Hispanics and Latino workers earn 76.9% of what other workers are paid.

 In addition, poverty rates are higher in Puerto Rico, and there are more female heads of households.
 Mexican Americans have lower incomes, too.
-Single-parent and/or impoverished homes tend to experience more substance abuse.
+Single-parent and/or impoverished homes tend to experience more substance use disorder.

 While cultural differences and a bit of outsider status — against the dominant white culture — may drive some Latinos and Hispanics to use, their focus on family, respect, spirituality, and gender roles may also shield them from addiction.

 Every case is unique, but Latinas, for example, appear less likely to develop substance use disorders.
-Very likely that is because drinking tends to be seen more as a manly pursuit.
+It could be because drinking tends to be seen more as a manly pursuit.

 On the flip side, some women may resort to use in secret, to hide a habit that is considered inappropriate within the culture and for her gender.

 Women are drinking more often, and greater amounts, it should be noted, so that gap is shrinking.
-Men still are in the lead in terms of alcohol use, but women throughout the Americas tend to have the most alcohol use disorders compared to the rest of the world.
+Men still are in the lead in terms of alcohol use, but women throughout the Americas tend to have more alcohol use disorders compared to the rest of the world.

 How Hispanic-Latino Rehab Differs

 The National Survey on Drug Use and Health reported that 9.9% — or 3.1 million — of Hispanics may need treatment (compared to 9.2% of U.S. residents overall).
-Despite that, Hispanics are less likely to enter rehab, and more than 90% felt they did not need help.
+Despite that, Hispanics are less likely to enter rehab, and about 94% felt that they did not need help.

-Latinos also tend to have poorer outcomes in substance abuse programs.
+Latinos also tend to have poorer outcomes in substance use disorder programs.
 One problem is that an estimated one-third of Latinos do not have health insurance.
 In comparison, about 11% of whites and 20% of African Americans lack coverage.

 Mexican Americans may not be as likely to seek treatment due to language barriers or the fear of being viewed as an illegal alien.
 (Or, some may actually be illegal aliens.)

-Hispanics tend to utilize mental health services less, too, and leave recovery programs and aftercare more often before the end of the programs.
+Hispanics tend to utilize mental health services less, too, and leave recovery and aftercare more often before the services end.

-Cultural differences and acculturation can both steer a person away from or toward rehab.
+Cultural differences and acculturation can steer a person away from rehab or toward it.
 Someone more versed in traditional American cultural mores may be more receptive to traditional treatments.

-Noting cultural differences among more traditional Latino clients and weaving those into a course of treatment may be a better strategy.
+Noting cultural aspects among more traditional Latino and Hispanic clients and incorporating those aspects into the course of treatment may be a better strategy.
 (In other words, ride with it instead of trying to override an entire culture’s foundation.)

-While Latinos may not always be responsive to speaking to a therapist one-on-one, family therapy can be an effective tool simply because family is at the center of many Latino cultures.
+While people may not always be responsive to speaking to a therapist one-on-one, family therapy can be an effective tool simply because family is at the center of many Latino cultures.

-Showing respect for parental figures as well as the elderly members and taking a less cold and clinical approach to treatment may yield better outcomes.
+Showing respect for parental figures as well as other family members and taking a less cold and clinical approach to treatment may yield better outcomes.

 Medical professionals may be better off screening more at-risk populations, targeting areas with more Mexican Americans or Puerto Ricans.
-Tailoring services to more specific Hispanic population needs, including communicating in their native tongue, and considering cultural differences would make inroads into better Hispanic and Latino recovery success stories.
+Tailoring services to more specific Hispanic and Latino population needs, including communicating in different languages and considering cultural differences, could create better Hispanic and Latino recovery success stories.

-With the Latino population projected to continue to grow, there is a true need for more Latino-focused and Latino-friendly rehab options.
+Since Latino and Hispanic populations are projected to continue to grow, there is a true need for more rehab options that are focused on those populations and friendly to their cultures.

 - npr.org – What Explains the Rising Overdose Rate Among Latinos?